-Strategic Planning and Development Objective 3.1
+Strategic Planning and Development

-Increasingly, work is no longer anchored to place and Strategic Planning and Development is a driving force highspeed digital connectivity forms an essential in the evolution of the local and regional economy. part of the attractiveness of a city emerging onto the Planning is critical to fundamental economic factors global scale.
-There is growing international evidence such as determining the scale and mix of land uses for of the value of city innovation districts for their economic activity, the attraction, location and capacity to drive the economy and enliven urban development of industry, housing density, affordability spaces59.
-The intersection of digital infrastructure and internationally competitive business productivity and and cost of living, as well as the city's sustainable innovation is clear: Such places are attractive within growth.
-City of Newcastle undertakes a wide range of a global competition for talent and capital60. planning and development assessment activities, which enable economic development in alignment Delivery of high-speed digital connectivity represents with community aspirations58, coordination and a transformative piece of infrastructure that will attract digitally-focused businesses, which drive regional planning with State Government.
+Strategic Planning and Development is a driving force in the evolution of the local and regional economy.
+Planning is critical to fundamental economic factors such as determining the scale and mix of land uses for economic activity, the attraction, location and development of industry, housing density, affordability and cost of living, as well as the sustainable growth of the city.
+City of Newcastle undertakes a wide range of planning and development assessment activities, which enable economic development in alignment with community aspiration58, and coordination with State Government and regional planning.

-The Greater Newcastle Metropolitan Plan identifies a range of catalyst areas across the 'metro core' of Greater Newcastle that represent industry growth next generation network technologies in the areas capable of underpinning a diverse and globally Newcastle city centre.
-This includes the fibre and competitive economy.
-These catalyst areas include those sites identified as the Innovation Arc (see image physical and network infrastructure for an on p8-9), retail, transport and logistics sites, and the and data services that enable accelerated next stage of Newcastle's revitalisation as Broadmeadow transforms into a world-class sporting new opportunities for economic growth. and entertainment precinct, including transit-oriented development.
-As the world emerges from the Program focuses include: pandemic, the value of ensuring diverse economic Deploy the City Digital Corridor. opportunity and self-reliance across the city is foregrounded.
-Leverage next generation networks (IoT and 5G).
+The Greater Newcastle Metropolitan Plan identifies a range of catalyst areas across the 'metro core' of Greater Newcastle that represent industry growth areas capable of underpinning a diverse and globally competitive economy.
+These catalyst areas include those sites identified as the Innovation Arc (see image on p8-9), retail, transport and logistics sites, and the next stage of Newcastle's revitalisation as Broadmeadow transforms into a world-class sporting and entertainment precinct, including transit-oriented development.
+As the world emerges from the pandemic, the value of ensuring diverse economic opportunity and self-reliance across the city is foregrounded.